Steve Sabol: Personal life

 Sabol was married for over a decade to his first wife, Lisa, mother of his only son, Casey Sabol.
 After their divorce, Lisa married John DeBella.
 Sabol then married his second wife, Penny Sabol.
 He was of Romanian descent.

 Sabol was the author of the poem "The Autumn Wind", later adopted by the Oakland Raiders as an unofficial anthem.

 Death and legacy

 On September 18, 2012, Sabol died of brain cancer in Moorestown, New Jersey, 18 months after being diagnosed with an inoperable brain tumor in March 2011.
-He died two weeks before his 70th birthday, and a week after his father's (Ed Sabol) 96th.
-He was honored before every NFL game in Week 3 with a video tribute.
+He died at age 69, a week after his father's (Ed Sabol) 96th birthday.
+He was honored before every NFL game in week 3 with a video tribute.

 The NFL paid tribute to his life and contributions to the league, at a ceremony on February 12, 2013, in Philadelphia.

-On January 15, 2020 Sabol was elected to the Pro Football Hall of Fame Class of 2020.
+On January 15, 2020, Sabol was elected to the Pro Football Hall of Fame Class of 2020.